petabyt/rk/README.md

 # Bare Metal Rockchip Bootloader

-This is a bare metal bootloader for Rockchip devices based on the RK3399 and RK3588.
-It brings up all hardware needed to get a framebuffer and a USB keyboard working.
-This bootloader is booted directly by the bootrom, so it bypasses earlier boot stages like ATF and U-Boot.
+This is a very minimal and bare bones bootloader/firmware for Rockchip devices based on the RK3399 and RK3588.
+Apart from partially implementing PSCI, it brings up all hardware needed to get a framebuffer and a USB keyboard working.
+Unlike more robust bootloaders, it's booted directly by the bootrom and uses custom DDR images to boot extremely quickly.

-This project also includes some documentation about obscure rockchip info, hopefully shedding some light on these not so well documented SoCs.
+This project also includes some tips and info on bare metal Rockchip bringup, hopefully shedding some light on these not so well documented SoCs.

 This project implements:
 - RK3399 VOP/CRU/GPIO/timer driver